flyingllama87/girth/README.md

 - Optional data encryption: 256-bit AEAD key using X25519 + HKDF-SHA256; AES-256-GCM (if hardware supports) or ChaCha20-Poly1305 (fallback)
 - File-backed CLI plus in-memory `BlockSource` / `BlockSink` APIs
 - Linux has recvmmsg/sendmmsg batching backend
-- Windows has a RIO receive/send backend
+- Windows has a RIO (Registered Input-Output) receive/send backend
-- Original Go implementation is available on the `go` branch
+- Original Go implementation is available on the `go` branch but is not wire compatible with the rust version, but the core transport and packet pacer is the same.

 ## Simple Example